Emergency communications

 Understanding the problem from all angles

-Given the diverse needs of schools across NSW, ranging from large metropolitan institutions to small, remote schools, we conducted two rounds of extensive research after completing a thorough review of all existing research and process materials.
+Given the diverse needs of schools across NSW, ranging from large metropolitan institutions to small, remote schools, I designed and executed two rounds of extensive research after completing a thorough review of all existing research and process materials.

 The first round involved one-on-one interviews with thirteen participants from schools and Department executives statewide.
-We explored their needs, behaviors, challenges, and critical tasks related to emergency communications.

-The insights gathered from the first round informed a second round of group interviews with a similar set of participants, allowing us to further delve into the current state of emergency communications and validate potential improvements identified in the initial phase.
+We explored their needs, behaviours, challenges, and critical tasks related to emergency communications.
+These insights informed a second round of group interviews with a similar set of participants, allowing us to further delve into the current state of emergency communications and validate potential improvements identified in the initial phase.

 03/ Outputs